 After disqualifying several hopeful candidates to fulfill the “ordinance of the red heifer” (Numbers 19), the Temple Institute announced that “it’s time to stop waiting and start doing.”

-“After decades of intensive study and research, the Institute has partnered with an Israeli cattleman, and using state-of-the-art techniques and under strict rabbinical supervision, we are going to raise a herd of red cows here in Israel,” said the Institute’s director, Rabbi Chaim Richman.
+“After decades of intensive study and research, the Institute has partnered with an Israeli cattleman, and using state-of-the-art techniques and under strict rabbinical supervision, we are going to raise a herd of red cows here in Israel,” said the Institute’s former director, Rabbi Chaim Richman.

 “We are going to select a proper candidate from this herd for the fulfillment of the biblical requirements of the commandments of the red heifer,” he added.